 It has a clear broth with a white roux

-Rhode Island Clam Chowder has a clear broth without using milk or cream, and if you visit the fantastic state you might not even notice.
-Potatoes become silky by being broken down low and slow.
-And older classic white chowder recipes incorporate flour by “adding the potatoes and clams in layers and dredging each layer with flour, salt and pepper”.
-Instead, I decided that thickening it with a classic white roux allows you to thicken the chowder to your desired level, while keeping the broth relatively clear.
+Rhode Island Clam Chowder has a clear broth without using milk or cream, and if you visit the fantastic state to sample some you might not even notice.
+Potatoes become silky and cream-like by being broken down low and slow.
+Instructions for old chowder recipes say to “add the potatoes and clams in layers, dredging each layer with flour, salt and pepper”.
+I’m not even sure what that means.
+Instead, I took the approach that mixing in a pre-made white roux allows you to thicken the chowder to your desired level, while keeping the broth relatively clear.

 The Simplicity

-My chowder recipe is super basic so it highlights the briny clam flavor.
-Many times chowders become needlessly “fancy” and complicated with extra herbs and so many veggies as if it’s almost a vegetable soup.
+My chowder recipe is super basic so it can highlight the briny clam flavor.
+Many times chowders become needlessly “fancy” and complicated with too many extra herbs, or with so many veggies that it comes close to being a vegetable soup.

 No Pork